AdaptiveConsulting/ReactiveTraderCloud/packages/client/e2e/README.md

 ## QA Exercise

 1. Three UI bugs have been added on this branch, try and find them.
-2. Create a bugs from then providing all the necessary information required for investigation.
+2. Log bugs for them, providing all the necessary information required for investigation.
+You can use a doc/template of your choice e.g google docs/spreadsheets etc.
 <details>
    1. Steps to reproduce
    2. Expected result: